nc-fortiss/2024-nc-hackathon-AstroSpikes/scripts/README.md

 ## How It Works
 1. **Repository Setup**:
-   - The script checks if the repository is already cloned.
-If not, it clones the repository from the configured remote URL.
+   - The script ensures the repository is cloned locally.
+If not, it clones the repository from the configured `REPOURL`.
-   - It then switches to the specified branch (`BRANCHNAME`) and pulls the latest changes.
+   - It fetches and updates all branches and tags in the repository.

 2. **Tag Detection**:
-   - It lists all tags in the repository matching the pattern `RUNXXX`.
+   - The script lists all tags in the repository matching the pattern `RUN[0-9A-Za-z_]*`.
-   - For each tag, it checks if the tag has already been processed by looking for it in the `processed_tags.txt` file.
+   - For each tag, it checks if it has already been processed using `processed_tags.txt`.

+3. **Tag Validation**:
+   - Tags must follow the pattern `RUN[0-9A-Za-z_]*`.
+   - Invalid tags are ignored.

-3. **Tag Processing**:
+4. **Tag Processing**:
-   - If a tag is new, the script:
+   - If a tag is valid and unprocessed, the script:
-     1. Checks out the tag.
+     1. Checks out the commit associated with the tag.
-     2. Executes the training command (`COMMAND`) while logging its output to `output.log`.
+     2. Executes the training command (`COMMAND`), logging the output to `output.log`.
-     3. Marks the tag as processed by appending it to `processed_tags.txt`.
+     3. Marks the tag as processed in `processed_tags.txt`.

-4. **Logging**:
-   - The script logs key operations and outputs to specified files:
-     - `output.log`: Stores the output of the training command.
-     - `training.log`: Records metadata about processed tags.

 5. **Repetition**:
-   - The script is intended to run periodically (e.g., every 10 minutes) using a `crontab` entry.
+   - The script is designed to run periodically using `crontab` to detect and process new tags.

 ---